craigmckeachie/handsonreact.com/docs/gatsby/labs/08-GraphQL.md

 }
 ```

-## x

-1. Aliasing Fields
+## Aliasing Fields

-Duplicate field names will need to be aliased.
+1. Duplicate field names will need to be aliased.

 ```js
 query {